ninenines/cowboy/README.md

 you'll ever receive from Cowboy is the start_link/3 call.
 On the other hand, feel free to write a very basic protocol handler which then forwards requests to a gen_server or gen_fsm.
-By doing so however you must take care to supervise their processes as Cowboy only know about the protocol handler itself.
+By doing so however you must take care to supervise their processes as Cowboy only knows about the protocol handler itself.